ihetal/Job-Application-Portal/README.md

-# Job-Application-Portal
+# Job Application and Management Portal
-A job application and management portal.
+A job application and management portal which uses machine learning model to recommend jobs to users.

 #### Technology Stack:
 - HTML